patonlab/GoodVibes/docs/source/README.md

 *   Same geometry coordinates for SPC and associated geometry optimized and frequency calculation output file
 *   Check if empirical dispersion is used and consistent across all output files

-#### Symmetry
-GoodVibes is able to detect a probable symmetry point group for each species and apply a symmetry correction to the entropy (S<sub>sym</sub>) by finding a molecule's internal symmetry number using atom connectivity, and external symmetry with the help of the external open source C program, "Brute Force Symmetry Analyzer" developed by S. Patchkovskii.
-These numbers are combined to give a symmetry number, n, and S<sub>sym</sub> is then defined as -Rln(n), which is applied to the GoodVibes calculated entropy.
-*Note: this option may not function properly on some versions of Windows.*

 #### File Naming Conventions
 Some options (--pes, --graph, --spc, --ee, --media) require the calculation output files to be named in a certain way for GoodVibes to recognize them and perform extra calculations properly.